sakanomichi/SillyTavern-Ghostfinder/README.md

 Find Ghostfinder in the Extensions panel (right sidebar):

-- **Show Lantern Button** - Toggle visibility of the lantern button in the chat interface (on by default)
+- **Show Lantern Button** - Display the lantern button in the chat interface (on by default)
-- **Lantern Button Opens Panel** - When enabled, the lantern button opens the Boundary Index Panel instead of jumping to the previous boundary (off by default)
+- **Lantern Button Opens Panel** - When enabled, clicking the lantern button opens the Boundary Index Panel.
+When disabled, clicking jumps to the previous boundary (off by default)
+- **Find End of Sections** - Find the last visible message before each hidden section, instead of the first visible message after each hidden section (off by default)
+- **Enable Debug Logging** - Shows detailed information in the browser console for troubleshooting (off by default)

 **Note:** The Boundary Index Panel is always accessible via the Extensions menu, regardless of these settings.